osm2pgsql-dev/osm2pgsql/docs/lua.md

 As usual, it should return a filter flag, and a transformed set of tags to be applied to the relation in later processing.

-The third return value, `member_superseded`, is a flag set to `1` if the way has now been dealt with (e.g. outer ways in multipolygon relations, which are superseded by the multipolygon geometry), `0` if it needs to have its own entry in the database (e.g. tagged inner ways).
+The third return value, `member_superseded`, is obsolete and will be ignored.

 The fourth and fifth return values, `boundary` and `polygon`, are flags that specify if the relation should be processed as a line, a polygon, or both (e.g.